 Everyday activities such as standing, walking, and fidgeting burns calories.
 But while they burn calories, the amount is small.
 And the fewer calories used up, the more likely you are to gain weight.
 This can lead to obesity.
 Research shows that obese people on average sit two more hours than lean people.

 Linked to Early Death

 Observational data collected from over a million people shows that the more time you spend sitting, the more likely you are to die early.
 There’s about a 22-49% greater chance of early death.

-There are over 30 chronic diseases and conditions that can be developed due to sitting for prolonged periods.
+Did you know there are over 30 chronic diseases and conditions that can be developed due to sitting for prolonged periods?
 This includes a 112% increase of risk for type 2 diabetes, and a 147% increase of risk for heart disease.
-Sitting for a long time without reducing calorie intake can cause a dramatic increase in insulin resistance (which increases risk for type 2 diabetes).
+When you sit for a long time, and don’t change the calorie intake, it can cause a dramatic increase in insulin resistance (which increases risk for type 2 diabetes).

-One hour of intense exercise cannot counterbalance the rest of the day spent on a chair.
+One hour of intense exercise cannot counterbalance the rest of the day we spend on a chair.
 Around 47 studies have found that prolonged sitting is strongly linked to negative health outcomes, regardless of exercise.
-Regular, consistent exercise is recommended but it cannot offset the health risks completely, though it can lower the negative effects.
+Health experts recommend consistent exercise to lower negative effects.
+However you should keep in mind that it cannot offset the health risks completely.

-Due to all the negative side effects from a life of sitting, it is important to try to cut out sedentary time as much as possible.
-Invest in a standing desk for your home, stand on public transportation, take the stairs, use an ergonomic chair, exercise, and break up sitting time to allow for muscle engagement.
+Due to all the negative side effects from a life of sitting that we have, it is important to try to cut out sedentary time as much as possible.
+You could invest in a standing desk for your home, stand on public transportation, you could take the stairs, use an ergonomic chair, exercise, and break up sitting time to allow for muscle engagement.
 Experts say to take a movement break every half an hour to lower risks.

 If you are feeling discomfort or concerned about your physical health, consider talking to a physiotherapist.